andrico1234/a2k/packages/window/README.md

 | closeable | boolean | false         | -                                    |
 | x         | string  | 32            | The initial x position of the window |
 | y         | string  | 32            | The initial y position of the window |

+## a2k-window-context

+TODO: Add example for a2k-window-context

+Display number of active windows in the toolbar